-Fifteen minutes before we shared the nun chai my brother Ryan was discussing how the Indian Commonwealth Games Organising Committee paid $90 for a roll of toilet paper.
+My brother Ryan was discussing how the Indian Commonwealth Games Organising Committee paid $90 for a roll of toilet paper.
 He was astounded at the price of toilet paper in India.
-I explained that toilet paper didn’t actually cost $90, but that someone had claimed on paper that price while pocketing the rest of the money.
+I explained that toilet paper didn’t actually cost $90, but that someone had claimed that price on paper while pocketing the rest.